twxkit/es-index-notification/README.md

 By default, elasticsearch does indexing of a document in background once the request is submitted.
 If you want to be notified once the background indexing process is complete, the default elasticsearch does not have a mechanism to do it.
 This pluing gives you that functionality for you.

-Index any JSON document with a `callbacl-url` in the request header.
+Index any JSON document with a `callback-url` in the request header.
 Once the indexing is done, this plugin sends a status of index process to the `callback-url` specified both in success and failure scenarios.

 Installation